F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ### Support for Health Monitors from pod liveness probe
 CIS uses the liveness probe of the pods to form the health monitors, whenever health annotations not provided in the route annotations.

+This behaviour can be changed by setting autoMonitor in baseRouteSpec of the extended configmap.

 ## Migration Guide
 Follow this for easy migration [Migration Guide](https://github.com/F5Networks/k8s-bigip-ctlr/blob/master/docs/config_examples/next-gen-routes/migration-guide.md)